 Shows like Intervention and Addicted have highlighted the plight of individuals struggling with substance abuse and their journey to recovery.
-These TV shows document the lives of addicts & the faces of drug addiction, and their family’s desperate attempt to save them.
-Sadly, these episodes only catalog a small number of individuals who make up to faces of addiction.
-Addiction is a severe problem that affects millions of lives, so it is vitally important to understand the complex nature of addiction.
+These TV shows document the faces of drug addiction and family members’ attempts to save them.
+Sadly, these episodes only catalog a small number of individuals who make up the faces of addiction.
+Addiction is a severe problem that affects millions of people, so it is vitally important to understand the complex nature of addiction.

 What Causes Addiction?

 Most people characterize addiction using four main concepts, including compulsion, lack of self-control, psychological and/or physical dependence, and tolerance.
 The constant urge to consume drugs like heroin or alcohol can push someone to go to extraordinary heights, usually to their detriment, to find and use these substances.

 These harmful substances inevitably interrupt the healthy balance of chemicals in the body, resulting in behavioral and physical changes.
 The substances inhibit a person’s ability to make sound decisions and can even foster violence or belligerent behavior.
 As the body grows accustomed to the abuse, a person can develop a physical dependence on the substance.
 Without it, an individual will not be able to function correctly and can even experience a painful withdrawal if deprived of the substance long enough.

 Some individuals continue their substance abuse to escape the troubles of life.
 Many substances, like drugs and alcohol, release a massive influx of dopamine into the brain.
 This chemical is responsible for controlling emotions, and enough quantities can result in a feeling of extreme happiness, known as euphoria.
 Once hooked, a person might try to recreate this experience by taking more and more of the substance, which can cause tolerance.
 They may use more of a substance to maintain the same effect as the body grows more accustomed to it.